Yogen Früz: History

 Yogen Früz was founded in 1986 by brothers Michael Serruya and Aaron Serruya, who opened the firm's first outlet in August 1986 at The Promenade Shopping Centre in Thornhill, Ontario, Canada.
 The umlaut over the "u" in the store's name is an example of foreign branding.

 The store offered made-to-order frozen yogurt in cups as well as frozen shakes mixed with fresh fruit; it was successful, and within a year the company's first franchises opened in London, Ontario.
 By 1989, Yogen Früz franchised its 100th store.
 A younger brother, Simon, joined the company in 1989 at the age of 18, while their father sold his typesetting business to oversee offices in Europe.

 In December 2005, International Franchise Corp. acquired Yogen Früz and CoolBrands International's franchise division.

 It is the largest franchiser of stores serving primarily frozen yogurt, with over 1,300 locations operating in more than 20 countries.
 The company aims to brand itself as a healthy-choice lifestyle product.

 In 2016, Yogen Früz celebrated their 30 years in business, allowing customers to design the brand's new cup.
-The winner will have "their design featured on the company website and will be treated to five years’ worth of free frozen yogurt or a $1,000 scholarship."
+The winner will have "their design featured on the company website and will be treated to five years' worth of free frozen yogurt or a $1,000 scholarship."

-Today, the company serves proprietary probiotic frozen yogurt, both mixed with fruit(s) and soft serve, and both dairy and non-dairy smoothies.
+Today, the company serves proprietary probiotic frozen yogurt, both mixed with fruit and soft serve, and both dairy and non-dairy smoothies.
 For its standard yogurt cup, there are various base yogurt options such as low-fat and non-fat.